List of unproduced Image Comics projects: Enormous TV series

 In 2017, 20th Century Fox Television ordered a pilot episode written by André Øvredal, based on the comic series Enormous.
 After watching the pilot, FOX abandoned the series.

 Crosswind TV series

 In 2017, Entertainment One ordered a pilot based on Gail Simone's comic series Crosswind, with Vanessa Piazza as showrunner and executive producer.

 Danger Girl TV series

 In November 2017, Constantin Film acquired the rights to develop Danger Girl as a potential TV series, in partnership with Askarieh's Prime Universe Films and Jeremy Bolt's Bolt Pictures.

 East of West / Transhuman TV series

 In April 2018, Amazon Studios, Skybound Entertainment, and Jonathan Hickman announced to develop an hour long series based on East of West and Transhuman.

 Injection TV series

 In 2018, Warren Ellis' comic series Injection has been optioned for television by Universal Cable Productions.

 Roche Limit TV series

 In 2018, Orphan Black series writer Will Pascoe was set as the showrunner for an adaptation of Michael Moreci's comic series Roche Limit.

+Bone TV series

+In October 2019, the Bone comics were set up by Netflix for an animated series after Warner's turnaround of the project.
+However, in April 2022, production on the series was canceled during a reorganization of Netflix Animation.